-- Click the Info button (i) to access online help.
-View context-sensitive help in the Tabbed browser, where a new tab displays the PostgreSQL core documentation. - Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.
+- Click the Info button (i) to access online help. - Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.

-3.4 Domain Constraints Dialog
+4.4 Domain Constraints Dialog

 Use the Domain Constraints dialog to create or modify a domain constraint.
 A domain constraint confirms that the values provided for a domain meet a defined criteria.
 The Domain Constraints dialog implements options of the ALTER DOMAIN command.